 Case law analysis: Lawton v.
 Bank of America Corp., 2010 WL 1508922 (D.R.I.)(April 14, 2010)

 At the same time, the plaintiffs offered the expert’s revised report to alleviate any deficiency in the original.
 Indeed, Rule 26 requires a party to supplement or correct a disclosure as soon as a material omission or mistake becomes apparent, the court said.
-Here, plaintiffs delay (by one month) was not “egregious.”
-More importantly, the plaintiffs did not destroy the expert’s workpapers or try to “hide” the basis of her opinion he court said:
+Here, the plaintiffs’ delay (by one month) was not “egregious.”
+More importantly, the plaintiffs did not destroy the expert’s workpapers or try to “hide” the basis of her opinion.
+The court said:

 Rather, at worst, [the] plaintiffs took an ill-advised shortcut without assuring the preservation of the workpapers.
 Instead of commissioning [the expert] to mint a new valuation from raw data, they opted to recycle her 2002 opinion to save costs.
 While perhaps imprudent, particularly in hindsight, this choice was not made in bad faith, and the Court will…allow the plaintiffs some leeway to supplement the 2002 report.

 Even so, the bank argued that Rule 26 only permits updated opinions; it does not provide parties with an opportunity to “smuggle in” new arguments or theories.
 The court agreed with the general proposition, but found that the expert’s second, supplemental report did not cross the line between making “repairs” and advancing a wholly new opinion.
 Although she relied on company financial information not available in 2002, the internal data permitted her to forego the comparative industry data that she could no longer recall (or reconstruct from her workpapers).
 “These measures qualify as the type of repairs to incomplete or incorrect disclosures envisioned by Rule 26,” the court held.